excellarateinc/voyage-api-java/readme_docs/SECURITY.md

 #### Authentication Server
 The Authentication Server is an independent component of OAuth2 that is responsible for authenticating users and returning secure tokens for accessing the Resource Server.
 The Authentication Server can be a third-party entity (ie Google, Facebook) or a privately hosted server.
 Voyage API implements its own Authentication Server following the [Spring Security OAuth2](https://projects.spring.io/spring-security-oauth/docs/oauth2.html) defined structure.

-The configuration for the Authentication Server can be found at `/src/main/groovy/voyage/config/OAuth2Config.groovy`.
+The configuration for the Authentication Server is discussed in more detail within the [Security Configuration](#security-configuration) section.
+The implementation of the Authentication Server can be found at `/src/main/groovy/voyage/config/OAuth2Config.groovy`.
 Within the config class, both of the Authorization Server and the Resource Server are defined.

-##### Highlights of the Authorization Server config:
+##### Highlights of the Authorization Server implementation:
 ```
 @Configuration
 class OAuth2Config {